s-iwakawa/Git_GitHub_Slides/02_Branches_EN.md

 * A container that holds all the files related to your project, such as code and documentation.
 * All files stored on GitHub are versioned with git
-* Repositories are often abbreviated as "Lipo" README.md
+* Repositories are often abbreviated as "repo"
 * It is a file to display the introduction of the project etc. displayed at the bottom of the repository.

 ### GitHub Issues